khulnasoft/ml-buildkit/README.md

 ### Automated Build Pipeline (CI)

-Universal-build enables you to run your build pipeline on your local machine, in a containerized environment via [Act](https://github.com/nektos/act), or automated via [Github Actions](https://github.com/features/actions) (= Continuous Integration).
+ML-buildkit enables you to run your build pipeline on your local machine, in a containerized environment via [Act](https://github.com/nektos/act), or automated via [Github Actions](https://github.com/features/actions) (= Continuous Integration).

 #### Local machine via build script (not recommended):

-> _Requirements: [universal-build](#installation) and all the build requirements that your build script is using (e.g. yarn, pipenv, maven, ...) need to be installed on your machine._
+> _Requirements: [ml-buildkit](#installation) and all the build requirements that your build script is using (e.g. yarn, pipenv, maven, ...) need to be installed on your machine._

 Execute the following command in the root folder of any component with a valid `build.py` script: